Narpa Bhumi Rural Municipality

 Narpa Bhumi Rural Municipality (Narpa Bhumi Gaupalika) (नार्पा भुमी गाउँपालिका) is a Gaunpalika in Manang District in Gandaki Province of Nepal.
+It administers the villages in Nar Phu Valley, such as Nar, Phu, Kyang, Chyakhu and Meta.
 On 12 March 2017, the government of Nepal implemented a new local administrative structure, in which VDCs have been replaced with municipal and Village Councils.
 Narpa Bhumi is one of these 753 local units.
 Its population is 538.